-Whether you need treatment support or financial assistance, BENLYSTA Cares may be able to help.
+Whether you are insured, underinsured, or uninsured, BENLYSTA Cares and our team at BENLYSTA Gateway may be able to help.

 Possible side effects of BENLYSTA (cont'd)

 The most common side effects of BENLYSTA are nausea, diarrhea, fever, stuffy or runny nose and sore throat, persistent cough, trouble sleeping, leg or arm pain, depression, headache, and pain, redness, itching, or swelling at the site of injection (when given subcutaneously).
 These are not all the possible side effects of BENLYSTA.
 Call your doctor for medical advice about side effects.